xianggebenben/IVGD/README.md

-# IVGD: Invertible Validity-aware Graph Diffusion (WWW 2022)
+# IVGD: Invertible Validity-aware Graph Diffusion

 This is an implementation of Invertible Validity-aware Graph Diffusion for the source localization problem, as described in our paper: